parkermac/LO_roms_source_alt/README.md

 You would only need to do this in a place where you are making forcing files, like apogee or perigee.
 When you run ROMS on hyak it uses the yaml file.

 ---

+NOTE: As of 2023.04.08 I am putting the modified fennel.h code in the [ex_name] folder.